Over 50,000 US users search for “productivity” in Google every single month.

 Some projects can seem too complex until you break them down into manageable tasks.
 If you would like to ensure transparency throughout the process, you can use the framework called Kanban.

 Kanban helps you become productive by visualizing your work and emphasizing efficiency.
 Originally a Japanese concept, Kanban also translates to a billboard or a signboard.

 Most project management leads incorporate Kanban when implementing the agile project management methodology.
 How does this work?

 Specific work items must be displayed on a kanban board.
 Then, responsible team members can help you determine which of your work can be prioritized while also monitoring the progress of each item.

 11. Don’t Break The Chain

 Jerry Seinfeld, the infamous actor and standup comedian, has shared his alternative calendar system that helps him progress – both professionally and personally – one step at a time.

 The secret to Seinfeld’s recipe is in projecting the bigger picture and embracing the time it takes to achieve results.
 Unlike the 1-3-5 method, Don’t Break the Chain relies on a gamified experience whenever there’s a major obstacle to overcome.

 For example, you are determined to improve your public speaking skills in order to pitch your new product at TechCrunch Disrupt.
 There are 6 months to go and tons of fine-tuning ahead.
-Working on your body language and posture, clear pronunciation, coming up with powerful stories, training your voice are just a small subset of the activities you are about to excel at.
+Working on your body language and posture, clear pronunciation, coming up with powerful stories, and training your voice are just a small subset of the activities you are about to excel at.

 Writing these down into a bloated list of tasks simply won’t work.